 Artist’s Statement

 My father and my uncle were both University Art Professors, and I had a somewhat bohemian upbringing, as various artists and aesthetic discourse filtered through our home.
 A guest artist from NYC saw some of my abstract studies in 1966, and commissioned a painting from me.
 I decided to use the proceeds to buy a new 10-speed bike.
 To my surprise, my parents told me that 10 gears were ostentatious - that I would be shifting above my station - and restricted my purchase to a 5-speed model.
-So, at the early age of ten, I first became aware of the bicycle’s powerful sociocultural signifiers.
+So, at the early age of ten, I first became aware of the bicycle’s powerful sociocultural signifiers!

 At the end of my MFA studies, I decided to dedicate myself to a large sculptural series based on the bicycle, as a broad reexamination of this historically pivotal, human-powered machine (see “Earlier Statement” below).
 Part Leonardo da Vinci and part Rube Goldberg, the bicycle is elegant in its simplicity; sublime in its efficiency; and universal in its kinetic appeal.
 Beyond that, many human themes found within the Humanities, such as fantasy, ambition, hubris, locomotion, competition, etc., are readily recognized within the humble bicycle, as its history is intertwined with human aspirations and invention.